Howard Hodgkin: Honours

-Personal life and death
+Personal life

 In 1955, Hodgkin married Julia Lane, by whom he had two children.
 Hodgkin knew he was gay, even when he was married, and later left his wife.
 In 2009, The Independent reported that he had been with his partner, the music writer Antony Peattie, for 20 years.
 They lived in a four-storey Georgian house in Bloomsbury, near the British Museum.

+Death

 On 9 March 2017, Hodgkin died at the age of 84 in a hospital in London.
 Tributes to him were made by several figures in British art, including Tate director Nicholas Serota.